Bo Ryan: Wisconsin–Madison (2001–2015)

-On June 29, 2015, Ryan announced that he would retire after the 2015-16 season, naming associate head coach Greg Gard, who had been on Ryan's staff at both UW-Platteville and Milwaukee, as his preferred successor.
+On June 29, 2015, Ryan announced that he would retire after the 2015–16 season, naming associate head coach Greg Gard, who had been on Ryan's staff at both UW-Platteville and Milwaukee, as his preferred successor.
 A month and a half later, Ryan announced he was "not totally sure" whether or not he would retire.
 On December 15, 2015, Ryan announced his retirement after a win against Texas A&M–Corpus Christi, effective immediately, and Gard took over for the rest of the season.

 Personal life

 Ryan and his wife, Kelly, have five children: Megan, Will, Matt, Brenna and Mairin.
-Ryan also has eight grandchildren: Aoife, Imogen, Maeve, Owen, Liam, Callen, Rowan, and Remi.
+Ryan also has 10 grandchildren: Aoife, Imogen, Maeve, Owen, Liam, Callen, Roen, Remi, Finn and Ryan.

 Shortly after the Badgers' loss in the 2015 NCAA title game, there was speculation Ryan would retire when he and his wife put their home in Madison up for sale.
 At a charity fundraiser, he explained that they had chosen to downsize now that their children were all adults and out of the house, and had bought a condo near the Badgers' home of the Kohl Center.
 The house was ultimately purchased by new Wisconsin football head coach Paul Chryst.

-In 2016, Ryan admitted to having an affair with a Badgers massage therapist.
+In 2016, Ryan admitted to having an affair with a massage therapist.
 An investigation ensued concerning whether Ryan improperly used school resources during the course of the tryst.
 He was eventually cleared.